The Poor Relief Department was established to relieve poverty and destitution among all members of the Jamaican society.

 Outdoor Poor Relief Programme

 Each Registered Poor receives monthly monetary assistance (dole).
-Individuals are entitled to minimum of $900 per month.
+Individuals are entitled to a minimum of $900 per month.
 ‘From Womb to the Tomb’

 - Food and Special Needs